 - Reduction in assets: For meeting the shortfall in the form of revenue deficit, the government has to sell some assets.

-- It leads to conditions of inflation in the economy
+- It leads to the conditions of inflation in the economy.

 - A large amount of borrowing leads to a greater debt burden on the economy.

-The following remedial measures can be taken by the government in reducing the deficit
+The following remedial measures can be taken by the government in reducing the revenue deficit.

-Primary deficit is said to be the fiscal deficit of the current year minus the interest payments that are pending on previous borrowings, or it can be said that primary deficit is the requirement of borrowing without the interest payment.
+Primary deficit is said to be the fiscal deficit of the current year subtracted by the interest payments that are pending on previous borrowings.
+In other words, the primary deficit is the requirement of borrowing without the interest payment.

 Primary deficit, therefore, shows the expenses that government borrowings are going to fulfil while not paying for the income interest payment.